National Bank World Elite Mastercard Review

 - Annual $150 travel credit

-What’s interesting is that this card gives you an annual $150 travel credit which can be used on things such as seat selection, airport parking, lounge access, baggage fees, and airline upgrades.
+This card gives you an annual $150 travel credit, which can be used on things such as seat selection, airport parking, lounge access, baggage fees, and airline upgrades.
 Remember, the annual fee is $150, so this card is basically free.
-In fact, National Bank is paying you to hold this card since the annual fee is waived for the first year.

-The other significant travel benefit is unlimited access to National Bank Lounge at Montreal-Trudeau airport for the primary cardholder, plus one guest.
-While some people may find it odd that this card only gives you lounge access in Montreal, but that’s where NBC has its headquarters.
-In addition, Dragon Pass and Priority Pass don’t give you access to the National Bank Lounge, so it’s nice to see there is a credit card that does offer access.
+The other significant travel benefit is unlimited access to the National Bank Lounge at Montreal-Trudeau Airport for the primary cardholder and one guest.
+While some people may find it odd that this card only gives you lounge access in Montreal, that’s where NBC has its headquarters.
+In addition, Dragon Pass and Priority Pass don’t give access to the National Bank Lounge, so it’s nice to see there is a credit card that does offer access.

 Travel insurance